Short-term disability insurance for federal government employees is an important option to consider before becoming sick, hurt, or pregnant.

 - Women planning to conceive have an ideal alternative

-You must buy a new policy before becoming sick, hurt, or pregnant in order to qualify to file a claim for benefits.
-If you overlooked this step, the two resources noted above may help.
+It would be best if you bought a new policy before becoming sick, hurt, or pregnant to qualify to file a claim for benefits.
+If you overlooked this step, you might need to look elsewhere for help.

 Individual short-term disability may be an attractive option for federal employees working in certain job roles.
 Buying privately can help you overcome the reluctance many insurers have for dealing with such an unusual large whale.
 There are 2.6 million workers in 20 departments and countless agencies such as Veterans Affairs, FBI, Department of Defense, and more.
 The list is huge.